-Reception including lunch £3,096 per term
+Reception including lunch £3,240 per term

-Junior 1 & 2 including lunch £3,264 per term
+Junior 1 & 2 including lunch £3,416 per term

-Junior 3 & 4 including lunch £3,446 per term

-Junior 5 & 6 £3,296 per term
+Junior 3, 4, 5 and 6 including lunch £3,607 per term

-Swimming £20.00 per term
+Swimming £20 per term

 Reception class where claiming free entitlement

 Children are entitled to 15 hours a week free-of-charge for the school year.
 The entitlement starts the term after the child turns three and ends the term after they turn five or at the end of Reception, whichever is earlier.